beeware/Python-Apple-support/README.rst

 library are distributed as binaries that can be dynamically loaded at runtime.

-The macOS package is a re-bundling of the official macOS binary, modified so that it is relocatable, with the IDLE, Tkinter and turtle packages removed.
+The macOS package is a re-bundling of the official macOS binary, modified so that it is relocatable, with the IDLE, Tkinter and turtle packages removed, and the App Store compliance patch applied.

 The iOS, tvOS and watchOS packages compiled by this project use the official `PEP 730 <https://peps.python.org/pep-0730/>`__ code that is part of Python 3.13